MicrosoftDocs/azure-devops-yaml-schema/task-reference/docker-v2.md

 **`Dockerfile`** - **Dockerfile**<br>
 `string`.
 Required when `command = build || command = buildAndPush`.
 Default value: `**/Dockerfile`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Path to the Dockerfile.
-The task will use the first dockerfile it finds to build the image.
+Specifies the path to the Docker file.
+The task uses the first Docker file it finds to build the image.
 <!-- :::editable-content-end::: -->
 <br>